cct-datascience/group-handbook-template/README.md

 -   **All text** in the `.qmd` documents is boilerplate or example text and intended to be edited to some extent to customize it for your group.

+`CITATION.cff`

+-   Remove this file or edit to refer to your book rather than this template repo.

+-   More on cff files: <https://citation-file-format.github.io/>

+-   On adding citation metadata to your book: <https://quarto.org/docs/reference/metadata/citation.html>

 ### To preview

 In the terminal run `quarto preview` and it should open a live preview of your book in a browser window.